 “Discover yourself in the rock and stone” - where the excitement never stops.

 In Bad Hofgastein, the widest point in the valley, lies the Schlossalm.
 A place where the whole family feels right at home.
-You and your children can choose from an adventure playground, pleasant hiking paths and mystical creatures carved my Mother Nature into the rocks.
+You and your children can choose from pleasant hiking paths and mystical creatures carved my Mother Nature into the rocks.

 Awaiting our youngest guests right outside the building at the mountain station is a giant outdoor playground:

 While you enjoy the views as you sit out on the terrace at the Kleine Scharte Mountain Restaurant, your children can embark on their own journey of discover.
 Boredom is guaranteed never to be a factor for anyone.

 Located next to the playground is the highest slackline park far and wide.
 But what is a slackline exactly?
 Basically, a strap strung between two fixed points that you have to balance along.
 But because, as the name implies, it is somewhat slack, the line will yield to your weight to a greater or lesser degree.
 This is a fantastic way to improve balance, coordination and skill.
 Because the height and length of the slacklines in the park varies, it's exciting for beginners and "pros" alike.
 For real daredevils, the 8 meters-high slackline is definitely a perfect challenge.